saurabh1088/notes/iOS/Notifications/Notifications.md

 |Context|Acts before notification is delivered by system to user|Acts when notification is displayed|
 |Use cases|Modify content, encrypt/decrypt, download media etc|Rich UI, custom buttons, custom fonts|
 |Lifecycle|Short lifespan of 30 seconds|Active while notification is expanded|

+## QnA

+### Some devices are not able to receive push notifications.
+What could be possible reasons and how to debug this?

+1. Verify if one is sending too many notifications to same device within very short span of time.
+APNs may consider this as spamming and treat it as denail-of-service attack.
+APNs can further block provider server for further push for some time.

+2. If device has exceeded it's power budget of the day, then silent notifications are'nt sent unless power budget gets reset for the device.

+3. Provider server should have necessary certificates installed for TLS/SSL validation.

+4. If provider server connects and disconnects too-often with APNs repeatedly, APNs can treat this as denail-of-service attack and temporarily block provider server from connecting.